New Zealand Scrambles To Treat Burn Victims From Volcanic Eruption

 New Zealand's district health boards ordered the skin from the United States and other countries in order to support at-capacity burn units.

-"We currently have supply, but are urgently sourcing additional supplies to meet the demand for dressing and temporary skin grafts," Peter Watson, chief medical officer at Counties Manukau, said Wednesday.
+"We currently have supply but are urgently sourcing additional supplies to meet the demand for dressing and temporary skin grafts," Peter Watson, chief medical officer at Counties Manukau District Health Board, said Wednesday.
 "We anticipate that we will require an additional 1.2 million square centimeters (1,292 square feet) of skin for the ongoing needs of the patients."

 The skin is the human body's largest organ.
 The average adult's body has about 21 square feet of skin, according to Forefront Dermatology.

-According to Watson, dangerous gases and chemicals were released by the eruption, which have complicated search efforts.
+According to Watson, dangerous gases and chemicals were released during the eruption, which have complicated search efforts.
 Officials said it could take several weeks to retrieve bodies still on the island.

 "Depending on how long it takes to retrieve the deceased from the island, it could be some weeks before all the deceased are identified," said Chief Coroner Judge Deborah Marshall.